livey/raspberrypi_telegram_surveillance/README.md

 * Periodic operations such as taking a photo can be scheduled with more sophisticated schedular for example thread.Timer()
 * When motion detected, we can send a thread signal to trigger sending it to telegram instead of always checking its status.
 * If you are recording video, capturing image will stop the recording for about 2 seconds.
 The time also depends on the exposure setting.
 * Pay attention to the chunk size.
-Small chunk size will result in two frequent call backs and lead to lose of chunks.
+Small chunk size will result in two frequent call backs and lead to loss of chunks.
 On my Raspberry Pi 4B.
 I set chunk-size=8192.
 * Currently, very naive voice detection is implemented, where I only detect the energy in a chunk.
 ## to do list
 - [x] photo request